 This help centre article has been written for the Koru Kids nanny service

-Trial periods must be paid for through Koru Kids and you can book one here.
+Trial periods must be booked and paid for through Koru Kids.

 An important note on trials:

 We only carry out DBS checks for nannies once a family has decided to hire them.
 Therefore at trial stage, most nannies will not be DBS checked (they'll only have one if they've worked with a family through Koru Kids before or from a previous job).

 We always recommend that you are present during the trial.

 Trials should be used as a chance to see your nanny performing the after school routine and to make sure they get on with the kids.
 They should NOT last for more than one or two shifts or be used as probation periods.
 Our contracts begin with a two week probation period as standard, during which time you only need to give your nanny 24 hours notice if you feel things aren't working out.

 Some families prefer to skip the trial and use the probation period instead to make sure their nanny is the right fit.
 As soon as you progress to a contract with a probation period, we'll immediately begin the DBS check process for your nanny.

 Tags: nanny trials, trialling nannies, trial period, interview, probation period